kyuupichan/electrumx/docs/protocol-methods.rst

 blockchain.block.get_chunk
 --------------------------

-Return a concatenated chunk of block headers.
+Return a concatenated chunk of block headers from the main chain.
 Typically, a chunk consists of a fixed number of block headers over which difficulty is constant, and at the end of which difficulty is retargeted.

 In the case of Bitcoin a chunk is 2,016 headers, each of 80 bytes, so chunk 5 consists of the block headers from height 10,080 to 12,095